 - Need a stronger hold?
 Just cook the lemon-water mixture down further.
 Once you achieve a hold you like, make a note of the cooking time, so you can replicate the results again and again.

 - You'll know what's in it, so you can be confident that you aren't exposing yourself, and your hair, to chemicals that aren't good for you.

 - It's aerosol-free, so you can style your hair, without feeling guilty that you're harming the environment.

 - You won't be disposing of aerosol cans.
 Just purchase one reusable spray bottle, and fill it again and again.

 - It's very cheap, especially if you're lucky enough to grow your own lemons or other citrus.

 - You won't be exposing yourself and others to cheap, artificial scents and perfumes.
-These can trigger allergies and migraines in you, the people around you and even your pets.
+These can trigger allergies and migraines in you, the people around you, and they may even harm your pets.

 - You can customize your hair spray to your specific needs and preferences.